Proposed Airport Fuel Delivery System

 - More Information

-The Vancouver Airport Fuel Facilities Corporation (VAFFC), an organization owned and operated by a consortium of commercial airlines, is proposing to build a new aviation fuel delivery system to serve the Vancouver International Airport (YVR) and meet its long-term needs for aviation fuel.
+The Vancouver Airport Fuel Facilities Corporation (VAFFC), is an organization owned and operated by a consortium of commercial airlines.
+VAFFC currently supplies jet fuel to YVR.

 The City's primary concern is public safety and protection of the environment.